 Stations should also look to the inclusion of the language promoting the newscast within web stories as an equally important metric.
 If a station has active website readership, then they should be leveraging that momentum to drive newscast viewing.

 Other tools and tactics that further connect the social and newscast audiences include:

-Instagram is also rolling out the ability for page owners to create quizzes.
-Given the limited nature of Instagram stories, however, stations would more likely have to have users decide on stories that exist outside of the breaking news window.
+Instagram also has the ability for page owners to create polls (giving followers two options like yes or no) and quizzes with multiple choice options in Instagram stories.
+Given the limited nature of stories, however, stations would more likely have to have users decide on stories that exist outside of the breaking news window.
 Regardless, another way for stations to engage their audiences and ultimately drive them to the newscast.

 Facebook Live still remains a solid tool to bring real-time information to users on social, particularly as a way to alert them to things as they happen outside of newscasts.
 The key is to ensure Facebook Live is additive to the full coverage they can get on the core O&O platforms.
 If a viewer is interested in the story, then the information they can get from Facebook Live shouldn’t be enough.
 They should want to go to the core platforms to get full coverage, and the language within the live session and post should reflect that with messaging that tells them where to go.
 In essence, the live session must serve as one long tease, with repeated verbal pushes to the newscast where users can find the full story or greater in-depth coverage or updates on an existing story.